 Examples of specific industrial maintenance tasks include:

-- Changing lubricants on equipment with rotating parts.
+- Lubricating equipment with rotating parts.

 - Detecting and fixing issues in hydraulic or pneumatic systems.